UCL-CCS/EasyVVUQ/docs/source/old/basic_tutorial.rst

-where `<run-location>` is the directory in which you ran the script and `EasyVVUQ_Campaign_zxe7_cb2` is an example of the unique directory that EasyVVUQ created to hold all of the files created relating to a campaign.
+where `<run-location>` is the directory in which you ran the script and `EasyVVUQ_Campaign_zxe7_cb2` is an example of the unique directory that EasyVVUQ was created to hold all of the files created relating to a campaign.

 Followed by a results table that looks like: